BITNULLS/storybook/backend/README.md

  - We are using Python `3.x`
  - Yes, getting the Oracle Database client working is an absolute pain in the caboose, and this is the way it is meant to be done
  - Our current test login is `test@udel.edu` and password `password`.
+ - The sensitive files are downloaded from the cloud
+   - The only file that are needed to download the other files are `StorybookFiles.json` and `StorybookFiles.pem`